 In 2013 Rutgers University got together with other universities in the state to form the New Jersey Big Data Alliance.
 The members work together on research initiatives, and the organization is developing a repository of publicly accessible data sets.
 The alliance includes the New Jersey Office of Information Technology and NJEDge.Net, which link the schools with government and private sector partners.

-In addition to Rutgers, alliance members include The College of New Jersey, Kean University, Montclair State University, New Jersey Institute of Technology, Rowan University, Saint Peter’s University, Stevens Institute of Technology, and Stockton University.
-Keep your eye on these nine schools for new data science programs.
+In addition to Rutgers, alliance members include The College of New Jersey, Kean University, Montclair State University, New Jersey Institute of Technology, Rowan University, Saint Peter’s University, Stevens Institute of Technology, Stockton University, and more.
+Keep your eye on these schools for new data science programs.

 Data Science Research & Initiatives at New Jersey Universities